RakhithJK/libretro-Lakka-LibreELEC-wiki/Troubleshooting-Lakka.md

 The information found in [Accessing the Lakka Command Line Interface](Accessing-Lakka-command-line-interface) can be very helpful during this process as well.
 The following procedures assume that the user has logged into Lakka via SSH.

+On PC (Generic) when booting from USB/SD card you may key in `live ssh` at the boot prompt to enable SSH service.
+You should be able to access the shell also in case RetroArch does not start and you cannot enable SSH service via the RetroArch GUI.

 ### Lakka system logs

 #### Option A: Copying from the terminal window